-- Offensive physical contact, derogatory language or intimidating actions; - Insulting or threatening gestures or language (overt or implied) or continual and unwarranted shouting; - Unjustified and unnecessary comments about a person's work or capacity for work; - Openly displayed pictures, posters, graffiti or written materials which might be offensive to some; - Phone calls or messages on electronic mail or computer networks which are threatening, abusive or offensive to students/staff; and - Sexual harassment, which can consist of any or all of the following: - Unwelcome comments about a person's sex life or physical appearance; - Suggestive behavior such as leering or ogling; - Unnecessary familiarity such as deliberately brushing up against a person; - o Sexual jokes, offensive telephone calls, photographs, reading matter or objects; - Sexual propositions or continual requests for dates; - Physical contact such as touching or fondling; or - Indecent assault or rape (which is also a criminal offense)
+- Offensive physical contact, derogatory language or intimidating actions; - Insulting or threatening gestures or language (overt or implied) or continual and unwarranted shouting; - Unjustified and unnecessary comments about a person's work or capacity for work; - Openly displayed pictures, posters, graffiti or written materials which might be offensive to some;

+- Phone calls or messages on electronic mail or computer networks which are threatening, abusive or offensive to students/staff; and - Sexual harassment, which can consist of any or all of the following: - Unwelcome comments about a person's sex life or physical appearance; - Suggestive behavior such as leering or ogling; - o Unnecessary familiarity such as deliberately brushing up against a person; - Sexual jokes, offensive telephone calls, photographs, reading matter or objects; - Displaying sexually suggestive digital content in any way; - Sexual propositions or continual requests for dates; - o Physical contact such as touching or fondling; or - o Indecent assault or rape (which is also a criminal offense)

-AlE recognizes that in any area of human interaction, the boundaries of what constitutes harassment may vary from one individual to another.
+AIE recognizes that in any area of human interaction, the boundaries of what constitutes harassment may vary from one individual to another.
 In addition, individuals may have different boundaries for different relationships.
 It is the responsibility of each student/staff member to recognize and respect the boundaries set by others.
-Students who believe they are being harassed should talk to an instructor or other appropriate person.
+Students who believe they are being harassed should talk to an instructor or other AIE staff member immediately.